dm-wyncode/the-nodejs-master-class-hw-001/README.rst

   Its key is "data".

-The server returns JSON with all of the string values in the payload in reverse order.
-The keys are preserved.

 All endpoints also return error, warning, header, and method information.

 To see example output, start the server and then execute the following shell script: